behan101/OT-asset-inventory/OpenPLC-Deployment.md

 # OpenPLC on OT VM Deployment

 ## Local VM (OT Zone) Creation
+In this project, I used VirtualBox (https://www.virtualbox.org/) for the OT Subnet.
+Any virtual machine should perform similarly.
+If you have access to two or more virtual machines on the cloud, I would recommend you use those resources if you do not wish to run a local VM.
+At the time of creating this project, I only had access to one Azure virtual machine so I had to improvise using a local VM.

 ### Step 1: Install Ubuntu 22.04 LTS on the virtual machine.